-We will study two scoping mechanisms in the context of the HOFL language: static scoping (section 8) and dynamic scoping (section 9).
-To simplify the discussion, we will initially consider HOFL programs that do not use the bindrec construct.
-Then we will study recursive bindings in more detail in section ??).
+We will study two scoping mechanisms in the context of the HOFL language: static scoping and dynamic scoping.
+To simplify the discussion, here will will only consider HOFL programs that do not use the bindrec construct.
+We will study recursive bindings in more detail later.

-8 Static Scoping
+3 Static Scoping

-8.1 Contour Model
+3.1 Contour Model

-In static scoping, the meaning of every variable reference is determined by the lexical contour boxes introduced in the slides on BINDEX.
+In static scoping, the meaning of every variable reference is determined by the lexical contour boxes introduced in Handout #28 on Bindex.
 To determine the binding occurrence of any reference occurrence of a name, find the innermost contour enclosing the reference occurrence that binds the name.
 This is the desired binding occurrence.